SS Barøy (1929): German occupation

-After surviving the German invasion on 9 April and the 62-day-long Norwegian Campaign that followed it, Barøy was set to assist in the transportation of released German prisoners of war from the Norwegian prisoner of war camp on the island of Skorpa in Kvænangen, Troms.
+After surviving the German invasion on 9 April and the 62-day-long Norwegian Campaign that followed it, Barøy was set to assist in the transportation of released German prisoners of war from the Norwegian prisoner of war camp on the island of Skorpa in Kvænangen Municipality in Troms county.
 Barøy carried out the mission together with Finnmark Fylkesrederi's steamer Tanahorn, the latter carrying some 200 Germans to Tromsø and Barøy taking the remaining 260 to the same port city.
 Barøy continued serving in Nordnorge's place during the German occupation of Norway, Nordnorge having been sunk by Royal Navy warships during the Norwegian Campaign after she had been pressed into service as a covert troopship by the invading German forces.
 Barøy was considered too small a vessel for the longer distances, such as the Hurtigruten route between Bergen and Narvik, and her prolonged service on the route was an emergency measure.

 Last voyage and sinking

 A year and a half after the German invasion Barøy was still sailing the Hurtigruten route as the fifth weekly northbound departure from Trondheim to Narvik.
-In the early hours of 13 September 1941 she was on her way northwards, and had recently called at Skutvik on her way to Tranøy on Hamarøy.
+In the early hours of 13 September 1941 she was on her way northwards, and had recently called at Skutvik on her way to Tranøy in Hamarøy Municipality.
 On board the ship was a crew of 26, as well as 105 passengers, 37 of whom were German soldiers.
 The German troops on board were members of the 197th Infantry Division.